alain-andre/ar-template/readme.md

 Then comes the possibility to insert a browserid authentication :
 `rails g auth_browserid`

-And the possibility of generating angularjs scaffold of a Thing `rails generate angular_scaffold Thing`
+And the possibility of generating angularjs scaffold of a Thing with ts composition `rails generate angular_scaffold thing name:string description:text price:decimal`

 # Benefits
   * Use erb and haml in JS files (assets)